Chinese magic mirror: Western Europe

-For many centuries, the "magic" of these mirrors baffled both lay people and scientists, who devoted themselves to do different research work on this subject.

 The first magic mirror to appear in Western Europe was owned by the director of the Paris Observatory, who, on his return from China, brought several mirrors and one of them was magical.
-The latter was presented as an irresistible unknown object to the French Academy of Sciences in 1844.
-No one had seen anything like it, and no matter how much they studied its behavior, they could never fully understand it.
+The latter was presented as an unknown object to the French Academy of Sciences in 1844.
 In total, just four magic mirrors brought from China to Europe, but in 1878 two engineering professors presented to the Royal Society of London several models they had brought from Japan.
 The English called the artefacts "open mirrors" and for the first time made technical observations regarding their construction.
-The mirrors effects were so wonderful that the Royal Society was mesmerized by them.
-No one, however, could figure out what produced the spooky and beautiful projection of light which they categorized as an "impossible optical illusion" and therefore "magical".

 In 2022, the Cincinnati Art Museum discovered that they had a Chinese magic mirror in their collection.
 The curator, Hou-mei Sung, discovered that a mirror in their collection reflected an image of Amitabha, an important figure in Chinese Buddhism, his name being inscribed on the back of the mirror.